-• Cost-of-Living Support Scotland:
+Cost-of-Living Support Scotland: Grants from £10,001 to £75,000 to help support individuals, families and communities currently experiencing hardship as a result of the cost-of-living increases.

-Grants from £10,001 to £75,000 to help support individuals, families and communities currently experiencing hardship as a result of the cost-of-living increases. - Find out more by visiting The National Lottery website.
+- Application deadline is midday on 21 August 2024 - Find out more by visiting The National Lottery website.